Notice: Your browser is not supported or outdated so some features of the site might not be available.

 2. Best Budget Dehumidifier For Bathroom Use

 If you're shopping for a bathroom dehumidifier on a budget, consider the Waykar PD160B.
-Unlike the Midea MAD50PS1WS, it lacks a built-in drain pump, so you can't necessarily have it drain into an elevated sink or high-walled tub.
-If that isn't an issue, it's a very good option for use in bathrooms; while its dehumidification capacity is considerably lower than that of the Midea, it's still not terrible in this regard and should do just fine in all but the most stately of bathrooms.
-It's also notably smaller than the Midea, making it easier to set up in most bathrooms.
-This unit also has a built-in humidistat, allowing you to input your desired humidity level and have it automatically adjust its fan speed to match, reducing the need to constantly fiddle with the settings.
+Unlike the Midea MAD50PS1WS, it lacks a built-in drain pump, so you can't drain it into an elevated sink, high-walled tub, or really any other receptacle above ground level.
+If that isn't an issue, it's a very good option for bathrooms.
+While the dehumidification capacity is considerably lower than that of the Midea, it still isn't terrible in this regard and will do just fine in all but the most stately bathrooms.
+Its much smaller design makes finding a spot for it in your bathroom easier.
+This unit has a built-in humidistat, so you can set your desired humidity level and have it automatically adjust its fan speed to match, so you won't need to fiddle with the settings constantly.

-That hands-off operating method is for the best, as its display is dim and hard to read unless you're looking at it head-on.
-Its 2.5L water tank is a little on the small side, too, so you'll need to empty it out fairly often if you're dealing with really high humidity levels in your bathroom.
+The hands-off operating method is for the best, as its display is dim and hard to read unless you're looking at it head-on.
+Its 2.5L water tank is a little on the small side, too, so you'll need to empty it fairly often if you're dealing with really high humidity levels in your bathroom.
+That said, its auto-off switch prevents the tank from overflowing when it's full.

 See our review